lucagrulla/cw/README.md

 -   `--region=aws-region` Override the target AWS region.
 -   `--no-color` Disable coloured output.
 -   `--endpoint` The target AWS endpoint url.
 By default cw will use the default aws endpoints.
+-   `--no-version-check` Ignore checks if a newer version of the module is available.

 ### Commands